cristianoarbex/cardinalityPortfolioData/README.md

  -  `SP500_daily.csv`: A csv file containing daily prices for the S&P500 and every asset in `assets.csv`.
 We use the **TICKER** as asset identifier (column names in the csv).
 A missing price means that the price did not exist at the time.
 A negative price means that the asset was not part of the S&P500 at the time.

  -  `SP500_weekly.csv`: A csv file containing weekly prices for the S&P500 and every asset in `assets.csv`.
 The format is the same as the file with the daily prices.

+ - `otherIndices.xlsx`: A XLS file containing, in each tab, prices for other indices that are used throughout the paper.